CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Virtualization/Integrating-with-VMware-NSX.md

     transport zone for the connector, or click **Create** to create a new transport zone.

-7. Define the connector’s IP address (that is, the underlay IP address on the switch for tunnel termination).
+7. Define the connector's IP address (that is, the underlay IP address on the switch for tunnel termination).

 8. Click **OK** to save the connector, then click **Save** to save the